lorenanicole/wtdtodayelection2020us/content/article/day_69.md

 ### Just for fun

-- I mentioned loving scifi and fantasy earlier.
+I mentioned loving scifi and fantasy earlier.
 The official accompanying podcast for Lovecraft Country is 🔥.
 Y'all should check it out.
-Why?
+Why

 1. The podcast hosts are *EPIC* - [Ashley C. Ford](https://twitter.com/iSmashFizzle) and Lovecraft Country writer [Shannon Houston](https://twitter.com/shannonmhouston).